-ART 231 Relief Printmaking I 3 This introductory course is designed to familiarize students with the fundamental techniques and concepts of relief and intaglio printmaking.
-Students will build on drawing and composition skills to create editions of prints.
-Techniques covered will include woodcut, linocut, collagraph, and monoprints.
-Although some history of printmaking will be presented learning will be assessed primarily through portfolio production and review.
+This course is designed to familiarize beginning students with anatomy and the figure as a subject matter vital in an artist's vocabulary.
+Students will build on drawing and composition skills to create designs with a variety of drawing media.
+Although the history of figurative art will be explored, learning will be assessed primarily through portfolio production and review.
+(Prerequisites: ART102, ART111 or consent of instructor)